 The most common way to monetize a YouTube channel is through paid ads that play before or after your videos.
 You can also earn money through sponsorships, merchandise sales, or by promoting affiliate products.

-Take note: A recent study revealed that YouTube creators with 100,000 subscribers and who share two new videos per week could make around $2,400 to $4,000 per month in ad revenue.11 YouTube can be fruitful if you consistently share helpful content and gain a decent following.
+According to CreditDonkey, a recent study revealed that YouTube creators with 100,000 subscribers and who share two new videos per week could make around $2,400 to $4,000 per month in ad revenue.11 YouTube can be fruitful if you consistently share helpful content and gain a decent following.

 Chime tip: Check out YouTube’s support page for tips on establishing and growing your audience.